Simone Giertz: Brain tumor

 In April 2018, an MRI scan and subsequent emergency room visit diagnosed Giertz with a noncancerous brain tumor—a 4.6-centimeter-wide, grade-1 meningioma—in her right eye.
 It had become swollen about a year earlier, but she had assumed it was an allergic reaction until it began aching.
 She soon named the tumor Brian, as an anagram of brain.
 She announced it in a five-minute YouTube video posted on April 30, one week after her diagnosis, titled, "I have a brain tumor."
 In this video, she both cried and made jokes about her diagnosis—including a joke about the tumor being the size of a golf ball while she "[doesn't] even like golf"—and she said that her "morbid sense of humor" was "the only way I know how to deal with this".
 It received over three million views within a few months.
 At the time of the video, she had over 900,000 subscribers on YouTube as well as 300,000 each on Twitter and Instagram.

 In a tweet prior to her surgery, Giertz joked that she was sending an eviction notice to her tumor.
 Giertz posted a minute-long video at a hospital on the day of her surgery, on May 30, 2018.
 Giertz continued to post humorous and upbeat accounts of her post-surgery progress, including photos of her "super villain scar".
 Vlogger Charles Trippy, who had previously undergone brain surgery, replied that he and Giertz had "matching scars".
-After her recovery, Giertz resumed posting vlogs in July.
+After her recovery, Giertz resumed posting vlogs in July, and she set up a workshop in San Francisco in August.
 She sent a part of the removed tumor to Antarctica, posting a photo of it on Instagram on February 4, 2019.
 Although Giertz had cancelled an earlier project in Antarctica due to her health, the glass slide with her tumor was brought to Antarctica by her friend, documentarian Ariel Waldman, who placed it near Canada Glacier.

 Giertz reported that her tumor had returned in a January 2019 tweet, followed by a YouTube video.
 It was in a part of her brain on which surgery was infeasible, so she was prescribed eight weeks of radiation therapy.
 She said in this video, "The campaign for 2018 with surgery was to evict Brian.
 And now, for 2019, we're going to burn Brian."
 She began selling t-shirts depicting her brain on Teespring.
 Discussing her health became the largest subject of her channel.
 As she said to The Washington Post in March 2019, this change "kind of pushed me to think of YouTube differently," and she began documenting various things that interested her beyond robots.
 By this time, she had reached over 1.5 million subscribers.
 After a course of radiation treatments, Giertz described her ordeal and presented a project which converted her head alignment mask into an artwork (a lamp) in May 2019.